Jovice: History

-Until 1918/1919 the place belonged to Hungary and then came to Czechoslovakia or today Slovakia.
-From 1938 to 1945 it was once again part of Hungary due to the First Vienna Award.
+Before the establishment of independent Czechoslovakia in 1918, Jovice was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1944, it was once again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 280 metres and covers an area of 10.071 km².

 It has a population of about 695 people.

 The community is located in the Slovak Karst in the valley basin Rožňavská kotlina, below the Silica Karst plateau to the south.
 The plateau is separated from the village itself by the small river Čremošná, which flows into the Sajó / Slaná at Brzotín.
 The center of the village is at an altitude of 280 m and is five and a half kilometers from Rožňava.